HIPAA Notice and Consent

 Help manage the health care treatment you receive.
 We can use your PHI and share it with professionals who are treating you.
 For example, a doctor may send us information about your diagnosis and treatment plan so we can arrange additional services.

-Run our organization.
+Run our organization/health care operations.
 We can use and disclose your information to run our organization and contact you when necessary.
+These uses and disclosures are necessary to make sure that you receive quality care and to operate and manage our office.
 For example, we may use PHI about you to develop better services for you.
 We are not allowed to use genetic information to decide whether we will give you coverage and the price of that coverage.
 This does not apply to long term care plans.

 Pay for your health services.
 We can use and disclose your PHI as we pay for your health services.
 For example, we may share information about you with your health plan administrator to coordinate payment for health services you have received.